maxshuty/vue-dynamic-slots/README.md

 # Vue Dynamic Slots example

 Have you ever wondered how you can reorganize a components structure based on a given format?
-This REPO demonstrates how this can be done using dynamic `slot`s.
+This repo demonstrates how this can be done using dynamic `slot`s.
 The beauty of using a `slot` instead of an algorithm to dynamically generate the order is that the slots can be filled out and individually customized with whatever you need (ie custom validation for only one `input` and not _all_ inputs).

 ## Why is this useful?